TritonDataCenter/triton-terraform/README.md

   keys have been promoted to the top level.
 So, if you need to access the `user-script` key, use `user_script` (just replace the dashes with underscores, in general).
-- due to a bug in the SDC API for Go (which this tool is implemented against), you will have to run `terraform apply` twice to get your tags and metadata to apply.